I Tried Lingopie for 2 Weeks & Now I’m Spilling the Tea — A Lingopie Review

 Watch Shows by Country

-If you’ve studied languages at any point in your life, you probably already know that languages can vary regionally or by country.
+If you’ve studied languages at any point in your life, you probably already know that dialects of the same language can vary regionally or by country.
 Especially with Spanish!

 So, if you’re looking to learn one type of Spanish over another, i.e. Latin American Spanish over Spain Spanish, you’re in luck with Lingopie.